exyrat/chromtrack/README.md

 This will install the dependencies, activate the environment, and open up jupyter notebook.
 Now you can open chromtrack.ipynb, change the directory path to your files, and run.

-The example dataset is in 'uf_roi' folder and contains 19x19 ROI movies around a labeled genomic locus.
+The example dataset is in 'telomeres' folder and contains ThunderStorm localization csvs of dCas9-labeled telomeres in U2OS cells, imaged at 20 Hz.

-The output is a plot of: (1) the recovered trajectory, (2) the MSD, and (3) the MSD fit for each movie/locus, and at the end boxplots of the estimated parameters for all movies/loci.
+The outputs are: (1) the recovered trajectories, (2) the iMSDs, and (3) the MSD fits (D* and alpha), and various plots.

-An example successful run is saved in chromtrack.html